nguyenchauthaoquan/udacity-capstone-devops/README.md

 Step 4: Add the git pipeline in blue ocean UI
-Step 5: Run pipeline on the branch which have Jenkinsfile Step 6: run `kubectl get services` and access via the external ip of the pods to access the application
+Step 5: Run pipeline on the branch which have Jenkinsfile Step 6: run `kubectl get services` and access via the external ip of the pods (publicfrontend for accessing frontend application or publicreverseproxy for backend testing api) to access the application